flashbots/mev-boost/README.md

 ## Who can run MEV-Boost?

 MEV-Boost is a piece of software that any PoS Ethereum node operator (including solo validators) can run as part of their Beacon Client software.
-It is compatible with any Ethereum client.
+It is compatible with any Ethereum consensus client.
 Support and installation instructions for each client can be found [here](#installing).

 ---